-The Centers for Medicare & Medicaid Services (or CMS) annually updates Medicare skilled nursing facility prospective payment system rates and other policies.
+The Centers for Medicare & Medicaid Services ("CMS") annually updates Medicare skilled nursing facility prospective payment system rates and other policies.
 On July 31, 2017, CMS released a final rule updating Medicare skilled nursing facility rates and policies for fiscal year 2018, which began on October 1, 2017.
 CMS expects the rule to increase overall payments to SNFs by \$370 million in fiscal year 2018, or 1.0%, compared to fiscal year 2017 levels.
 The 1% update for fiscal year 2018 was set by Congress in 2015 legislation.

-In addition, the final rule updates Quality Reporting Program measures and adopts additional policies to implement the Value-Based Purchasing Program in fiscal year 2019.
-On April 27, 2017, CMS released an advance notice of proposed rulemaking or pre-rule, to request comments on the possibility of replacing the skilled nursing facility prospective payment system's existing case-mix classification model, the Resource Utilization Groups, Version 4 (RUG-IV), with a new model, the Resident Classification System, Version I (RCS-I).
-Among other features of this proposal, CMS anticipates that this model would more closely link facility payment to objective resident characteristics, rather than minutes of therapy provided.
-CMS intends to propose case-mix refinements in the fiscal year 2019 skilled nursing facility prospective payment system proposed rule, which has not yet been released.
+On April 27, 2018, CMS released its proposed update to Medicare skilled nursing facility rates for fiscal year 2019, which CMS projected would increase overall payments to skilled nursing facilities by \$850 million in fiscal year 2019 relative to fiscal year 2018 levels.
+The proposed rate update for fiscal year 2019 is 2.4%, as mandated by the Bipartisan Budget Act of 2018.
+Furthermore, CMS proposed replacing the existing Resource Utilization Groups, Version IV ("RUG-IV") case mix classification system with a new model beginning in fiscal year 2020.
+The new case mix classification system, called the "Patient-Driven Payment Model," would base Medicare payment on resident needs rather than the amount of therapy a resident receives.